Swift-Coders/RealmChat/README.md

 # RealmChat
-Chat app built with Realm
+Chat app built with Realm and Firebase

 ## Installation